matherique/project-manager/README.md

 # 🗃️ Project manager

-> A project manager that setup all my environment
+> A project manager that configure the entire environment

 ## Motivation